zhangjk95/MahjongAI/README.md

 ### Docker

-You can run this program in Docker on either Windows or Linux without any other Requirements.
+You can run this program in Docker on either Windows or Linux without any other requirements.

-1. Download source code
+1. Download source code.

 		git clone https://github.com/zhangjk95/Tenhou-Client.git